hardisj/erinsaudiocorner/content/english/loudspeakers/Apple_homepod_mini.md

 * If you are wondering where the compression testing is, well, that's because I had no viable way to test this.
 With Bluetooth, I don't know how much voltage the speaker is receiving to calculate a theoretical gain in dBSPL.
 Therefore, I can't calculate what the compression is based on what the SPL should be since I don't *know* what the SPL should be.

-# Support / Contribute
+# Support the Cause

-If you like what you see here and want to help me keep it going, please consider donating via the PayPal Contribute button located below.
-Donations help me pay for new items to test, hardware, miscellaneous items and costs of the site's server space and bandwidth.
+If you like what you see here and want to help support the cause you might be interested in joining my Patreon, [here](https://www.patreon.com/erinsaudiocorner).
+You can also contribute via PayPal (the big yellow button below).

+Your support helps me pay for new items to test, hardware, miscellaneous items and costs of the site's server space and bandwidth.
 All of which I otherwise pay out of pocket.
-So, if you can help chip in a few bucks, know that it is very much appreciated.
+So, if you can help chip in a few bucks, know that it is *very much* appreciated.

 Alternatively, if you plan on purchasing this speaker please consider doing so through my B&H affiliate link below.
 It helps me earn a small commission at no additional cost to you.